9 Tips for First-Time Travel Nurses

-Rent near the hospital
+7. Rent near the hospital

 “If something happened to my car, I could at least walk or Uber to the hospital and not call off,” she says.

-Remember the extras
+8. Remember the extras

-Fitzgerald always packs her passport, electronic copies of licenses and certifications, and things such as pens, comfortable shoes, lock for her locker at the job and phone chargers.
+Fitzgerald always packs her passport, electronic copies of nursing licenses and certifications, and things such as pens, comfortable shoes, a lock for her locker at the job, and phone chargers.

-Get two bank accounts
+9. Get two bank accounts